VeraMendes/lambdata_DS8/README.md

 It is in constant construction and it is open source.

 ## how to install
 Go to [TestPyPI API](https://test.pypi.org/project/lambdata-veramendes/) where the package is hosted.
-Install the last version available for this package in the above URL.
+Install the last version available for this package. e.g.: `pip install -i https://test.pypi.org/simple/ lambdata-veramendes`

 ## how to use
 Use `import lambdata_veramendes` to import the module available at the moment.